gengshan-y/viser/README.md

 ## Additional Notes

-<details><summary>Distributed training</summary>
+<details><summary>Multi-GPU training</summary>

-The current codebase supports single-node multi-gpu training with pytorch distributed data-parallel.
+By default we use 1 GPU.
+The codebase also supports single-node multi-gpu training with pytorch distributed data-parallel.
-Please modify `dev` and `ngpu` in `scripts/template.sh` to select devices.
+Please modify `dev` and `ngpu` in `scripts/xxx.sh` to select devices.

 </details>